usagov/usagov-2021/docs/HomePage.md

 The life experience components spans row 5.
 The intro copy is written in /includes/homepage-life-events.html.twig.

 ### Carousel
 The carousel is a view (life_events_view) of the life experience pages.
-It uses the short description field
+It uses the short description field from the life experience pages instead of the page intro.
+The navigation banners are also used from the pages.

+The carousel is written in javascript found in /scripts/carousel.js.
+The navigation svg dots are created dynamically depending on the number of life experiences pages.
+The carousel displays 3 cards in desktop, two in tablet and one in mobile.

 ## All Topics
 ### Header